HridoyVaraby/varabit-business-name-generator/memory-bank/activeContext.md

 # Active Context: Varabit Business Name Generator

 ## Current Work Focus
-Initializing the project and setting up the basic plugin structure.
-The focus is on creating a solid foundation for the WordPress plugin that will generate business name suggestions using Google Gemini 2.0 Flash API.
+Enhancing the plugin with domain availability checking functionality.
+The focus is on providing users with valuable information about domain availability for the generated business names.

 ## Recent Changes
-- Created Memory Bank documentation to track project progress and requirements
-- Defined project structure and architecture
+- Implemented domain availability check feature using DNS lookup
+- Created a dedicated Domain API class for checking domain availability
+- Enhanced the UI to display domain availability status with clear visual indicators
+- Added registration links for available domains pointing to Namecheap
+- Updated CSS styling for domain availability information

 ## Next Steps
-1. Create the main plugin file with proper WordPress plugin header
-2. Set up the basic directory structure
+1. Enhance domain availability checking with a more reliable API
+2. Add support for checking multiple domain extensions (.net, .org, etc.)
-3. Implement the admin settings page for API configuration
+3. Implement caching for domain availability results
-4. Create the frontend form and styling
-5. Implement AJAX handling for form submission
-6. Integrate with Google Gemini API
-7. Develop the results display functionality
-8. Implement the shortcode
-9. Add security measures and input validation
-10. Test and refine the plugin
+4. Add domain suggestions based on available alternatives
+5. Consider adding premium features like domain price comparison

 ## Active Decisions and Considerations
-- Using Google Gemini 2.0 Flash API instead of OpenAI as specified in the requirements
-- Implementing a clean, modern UI that is fully responsive
-- Focusing on security best practices for API key storage and AJAX handling
+- Using DNS lookup for domain availability as a simple, free solution
+- Providing clear visual indicators for domain availability status
+- Adding direct registration links to improve user experience
+- Balancing accuracy with performance for domain checks
-- Planning for extensibility to add more features in the future
+- Planning for more advanced domain checking in future updates

 ## Important Patterns and Preferences
 - Following WordPress coding standards and best practices
 - Using prefixed function names (`varabit_`)
 - Separating concerns between admin and frontend functionality
 - Implementing proper error handling and user feedback
+- Creating dedicated API classes for external services

 ## Learnings and Project Insights
+- Domain availability checking adds significant value to the name generation process
+- Simple DNS lookup provides a good balance of reliability and performance for basic checks
+- Visual indicators help users quickly identify available domains
+- Registration links improve user experience by reducing friction in the domain registration process
-- The plugin needs to balance simplicity of use with powerful functionality
+- The plugin successfully combines creative name generation with practical domain availability information
-- Security is a priority, especially for API key management
-- User experience should be smooth and intuitive
-- The generated business names should be relevant and creative